The Insider’s Travel Guide to Visiting Oxford

 If you prefer to come by bus, multiple departures from Green Line Coach Station in Victoria and other locations in London run daily.
 The journey takes less than two hours and delivers you straight to the centre of Oxford.

-- The Trainline – Download the app for cheap train tickets and full timetables.
+Download The Trainline app for cheap train tickets and full timetables.
 If you’re coming from London, an off-peak ticket to Oxford costs around £28.

-- The Oxford Tube – Frequent coach service connecting London and Oxford.
+And, no Oxford travel guide is complete without mentioning The Oxford Tube – it offers frequent coach service connecting London and Oxford.

 Where to Stay in Oxford on Your Visit